 In all other years… donors could only deduct charitable gifts if they itemized deductions.
 And since the Tax Reform Act of 2017 significantly reduced the incentive to itemize by roughly doubling the standard deduction and making this option more attractive for more taxpayers, many donors lost the incentive to give partially to save on taxes.

-This year any taxpayer, whether they itemize or not, can take an above-the-line $300 charitable deduction.
+This year any non-itemizing taxpayer can take an above-the-line $300 charitable deduction.
 It must be cash (not stocks or gifts from donor advised funds).
 And it is per tax-filing unit, not individual.
-This does not mean donors can’t also take additional below-the-line deductions, including the standard deduction if this is their choice.
+This does not mean donors can’t also take the standard deduction if this is their choice.
 This is a one-time bonus opportunity — $300 donors won’t have to pay taxes on — so why not let your donors know?

 Grab more specifics here, including ways to let your smaller donors know how their gift this year will cost them less – so maybe they might wish to consider giving a bit more than usual.